cryptocracy/flows/README.md

-# flows
+# Flow
-The node-red flows for a Cryptocracy node server
+This is the node-red flow for a Cryptocracy preferred server node

-# required software:
+# Requirements:

 The server needs to have node-red, redis, and blockstack installed.

-# required nodes:
+# Required nodes:

 node-red-contrib-redis

 node-red-contrib-auth

-# warning:
+# Warning:

-For these api end points to work, the client application must beable to 'see' the path of the server.
+For these api end points to be used, the client application (Souq) must have the path to the server saved in its configuration.